Renting a vacation home for the first time? Don’t take anything for granted.

-We weren’t welcome at the city’s inns or hotels.
+Our menagerie was not likely to be welcome at the city’s inns or hotels.
 Although some accept dogs under 30 pounds, none allow pets as big as Lily, my 100-pound Newfoundland pup, and almost none take two.
 Lexa, my daughter’s 12-pound Westie, was part of our pack.
 That’s why we dove into the listings on a well-known vacation rental booking site with a healthy roster of family- and dog-friendly properties in Rehoboth.

 We haven’t even gone on the trip yet, but we’ve already made a few newbie mistakes.

-We discovered a four-bedroom, three-bath house that we dubbed Ocean Adventure in honor of our long-deferred vacation.
+Our search turned up a four-bedroom, three-bath house that we dubbed Ocean Adventure in honor of our long-deferred vacation.
 It granted my daughter, son-in-law, their two kids, and my husband and me space to be together — and apart.
 The beachfront location would eliminate the daily drama of loading the car with two toddlers, two dogs, beach chairs, an umbrella and toy shovels, then circling for parking and galumphing to the shore laden with all our stuff.
 We craved simple.

 Of course, we perused the property’s photos and glanced at the reviews.
 The five images revealed an older house with a sea view from the deck, a one-person kitchen, and ’70s furnishings that would make Edith and Archie Bunker feel at home.